HewlettPackard/Rancher-on-SimpliVity/README.md

    To some extent, you can configure the user cluster that the playbook `playbooks/ucluster.yml` will deploy.
 This is achieved by configuring the variable `user_cluster` in `group_vars/all/vars.yml`.

    You may create as many pools as you want, but at least you will need 1 master node, one etcd node and one worker node (no checking done).
 In the example below, we have two pools, the `master-pool`  contains 1 node (`count: 1`) which is running etcd as well as the Kubernetes "master" pieces.
 The second pool (`worker-pool`)  deploys 2 nodes (`counts: 2`) which are only worker nodes.
-Each pool leverage a (Rancher) node template.
-All templates are based on the same VMWare VM template which by default is the VM template which was used to deploy the Rancher Cluster.
+Each pool leverages a Rancher node template.
+All Rancher node templates are based on the same VMWare VM template which by default is the VM template which was used to deploy the Rancher Cluster.

    **note:** It is possible to specify a different template but this template will have to be prepared in vCenter manually.